MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 > If you're working in PowerShell only, see [Configure the scanner to apply classification and protection - PowerShell only](#use-powershell-to-configure-the-scanner-to-apply-classification-and-protection).
 >

-**To configure the scanner to apply classification and protection in the Purview compliance portal**:
+**To configure the scanner to apply classification and protection in the Microsoft Purview compliance portal**:

-1. In the Purview compliance portal, on the **Content scan jobs** tab, select a specific content scan job to edit it.
+1. In the Microsoft Purview compliance portal, on the **Content scan jobs** tab, select a specific content scan job to edit it.

-2. Click on the content scan job, change the following, and then select **Save**:
+2. Select the content scan job, change the following, and then select **Save**:

    - From the **Content scan job** section: Change the **Schedule** to **Always**
-   - From the **Enfoce sensitivity labeling policy** section: Change the radio button to **On**
+   - From the **Enforce sensitivity labeling policy** section: Change the radio button to **On**

 3. Make sure a node for the content scan job is online, then start the content scan job again by selecting **Scan now**.
 The **Scan now** button only appears when a node for the selected content scan job is online.